15 Expats Talk about Health Insurance and Healthcare in Ecuador

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Medical services in Ecuador are generally of a good standard, with a wide range of public and private hospitals and clinics available.
 The public health system is free for Ecuadorian citizens, and there are also a number of private health insurance plans available.
 The country has a number of highly trained doctors and specialists, and the quality of care is generally good.
-Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," wrote an expat living in Ecuador.
+Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," remarked one expat living in Ecuador.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!